It’s Chevalier all Over Again

 To provide all these characteristics in a variety of barley is a formidable and laborious task!

 Of the nine breeding objectives noted, not one addresses flavour.
-Had you added taste suitability as a tenth factor, I think Brookes would have thrown up his hands.
-This reflected the commercial reality of previous generations.
+Had added taste suitability been suggested as a tenth factor, I think Brookes would have thrown up his hands.
+This reflected the overriding commercial imperatives of the past.

-What we are doing now, to recreate the past and unearth new and fascinating tastes long buried in dusty records and obscure seed banks, would have bemused the practical men of previous times.
+What we are doing now, to unearth new and fascinating tastes long buried in dusty records and obscure seed banks, would have bemused the practical men of previous times.

 I’d like to think E.S.
-Beaven would be on our side though: his essay shows the ponderings of a well-educated, inquiring mind, with a romantic bent.
+Beaven would be on our side though: his essay shows the musings of a well-educated, inquiring mind, with a romantic bent to boot.